solanto/downsonic/README.md

 [![PyPI](https://img.shields.io/pypi/v/downsonic)](https://pypi.org/project/downsonic/)

-downsonic is a little command-line utility made to help download all of a user's music from an OpenSubsonic server.
+downsonic is a little command-line utility made to help download all of a user's music from an [OpenSubsonic](https://opensubsonic.netlify.app/) server (like [Navidrome](https://www.navidrome.org/)!).

-downsonic is meant to fill a similar niche to rsync; it keeps it simple as a transfer utility.
-It's not as intelligent as rsync—no delta-transfers here—but music libraries tend not to be edited, only added to.
+downsonic is meant to fill a similar niche to [rsync](https://rsync.samba.org/); it keeps it simple as a transfer utility.
+It's not as intelligent as rsync—no [delta-transfers](https://download.samba.org/pub/rsync/rsync.1#DESCRIPTION) here—but music libraries tend not to be edited, only added to.

-What sets downsonic apart from rsync for music is that, in working with the OpenSubsonic API, you have the option to transcode your music before downloading it.
+What sets downsonic apart from rsync for music is that, in working with the OpenSubsonic API, you have the option to [transcode](https://en.wikipedia.org/wiki/Transcoding) your music before downloading it.
 This can save you considerable space if you'd just like a good-enough copy of your music for the occasional offline listen.

 Some of downsonic's other neat features include: